knguyen64/COVID-LLMS-pages/index.md

 can provide more accurate predictive features for COVID-19 status.</li>
 </ul>

-## Data Description
+<h2>Data Description</h2>
     We utilized sequencing data and biome tables from the QIITA database (Study ID:
 13092) (Gonzalez et al. 2018).
 The complete dataset comprises 972 samples collected from hospitalized ICU patients with COVID-19, healthcare providers, and hospital surfaces before, during, and after admission.
 None of the healthcare providers tested positive for